javaplus/MadScientist/lessons/game_mode_coding.md

 ```

 Notice the `initializeGame()` function resets the game events.
 Currently there's only `hitevent` and `fireevent`.
 It also then subscribes the game class returned by `setGameMode()` to the `hitevent` and `fireevent`.
 This allows the game class's `onHit()` function to be called when there is a hit detected.
-And the `fire()` function of your game class to be called with the fire button is pressed.
+And the `onFire()` function of your game class to be called with the fire button is pressed.

 Let's look at the `setGameMode()` function now: